Who We Are

 We share our research findings through peer-reviewed journals, scholarly and trade presses, policy reports, and Shorenstein Asia-Pacific Research Center’s publishing program.

-Throughout the academic year, we regularly host colloquia, conferences, seminars, and policy dialogues.
 Explore our upcoming events and sign up to receive our email updates.